Texture mapping unit

 In computer graphics, a texture mapping unit (TMU) is a component in modern graphics processing units (GPUs).
 They are able to rotate, resize, and distort a bitmap image to be placed onto an arbitrary plane of a given 3D model as a texture, in a process called texture mapping.
 In modern graphics cards it is implemented as a discrete stage in a graphics pipeline, whereas when first introduced it was implemented as a separate processor, e.g. as seen on the Voodoo2 graphics card.

 Background and history

 The TMU came about due to the compute demands of sampling and transforming a flat image (as the texture map) to the correct angle and perspective it would need to be in 3D space.
-The compute operation is a large matrix multiply, which CPUs of the time (early Pentiums) could not cope with at acceptable performance.
+The compute operation is a large matrix multiply, which CPUs of the time (early Pentiums for example) could not cope with at an acceptable level of performance.

 In 2013, TMUs are part of the shader pipeline and decoupled from the Render Output Pipelines (ROPs).
 For example, in AMD's Cypress GPU, each shader pipeline (of which there are 20) has four TMUs, giving the GPU 80 TMUs.
 This is done by chip designers to closely couple shaders and the texture engines they will be working with.